Barrow

 Barrow-in-Furness Railway Station is located just under a mile away from the Holker Street ground.
 It is served by trains from Lancaster and Carlisle.
 John Stafford informs me; ’emerge from the station and the small station entrance road leads directly onto Holker Street.
 Look right and you will be able to see the floodlights of the ground further up Holker Street itself.’

-Never before has the chant ‘your stadium is s**t’ been more fitting; Barrow’s ground actually started life as a rubbish tip with the early pitches having litter engrained within them.
+Barrow’s ground started life as a rubbish tip with the early pitches having litter engrained within them.
 Barrow played games on the site for three years before any stand was even present; the first building works of note took place in 1912 with a wooden stand being added.
-Nine years later there were four stands and only one of them was open terrace too, which was far normal.
+Nine years later there were four stands and only one of them was an open terrace too, which was far from normal.
 The wooden design was largely replaced shortly after the Second World War and the next big changes didn’t occur until 25 years later; those changes were born out of financial necessity too with a speedway track added to put more bums on seats.
 It didn’t last long but the next lightbulb moment did; that was the addition of a leisure club.

 Record Attendance